cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 9:** DIY GitOps, *Hello Jenkins!*

 With the greater adoption of Terraform and DevOps principles, Developers are now using Terraform daily.
 They decide to use the same patterns for deploying applications with Terraform.
 Only Terraform is extremely different from deploying containerized apps.
 There are no rollbacks.
-It's more akin to performing database migrations without transactions (YOLO!)
+It's more akin to performing database migrations without transactions (YOLO!).
 It's a scary business.
 Controls are needed.

 1. Developers stick their scripts in a CI/CD pipeline.
-2. Pipeline posts comments for each commit ot every PR containing the raw output of the `terraform plan`, to validate what *should* happen during `terraform apply`
+2. Pipeline posts comments for each commit on every PR containing the raw output of the `terraform plan`, to validate what *should* happen during `terraform apply`.
 3. On merge to main, `terraform apply` is run *without* a planfile. 🤞

 :::warning New Problems
-- Using Jenkins 🧌🔥
+- Still using Jenkins. 🧌🔥
 - CI/CD system promoted to *God Mode*. 🤞 Static administrative cloud credentials are exposed as environment variables, ripe for exfiltration
 - No visibility into the impact of the changes across multiple environments at the same time
 - Inadequate security mechanisms, creating a critical risk of catastrophic business loss